Santi-P/coralvision/index.md

 The authors of the dataset conducted several experimental setups.
 These include binary classifications (e.g coral vs. non-coral), within-year and across years.
 I decided to focus on the between-year fine-grained classification task with 9 labels.
 For this, the models were trained on the 2008 dataset consisting of around 600 images and tested on the equally large 2009 dataset.
 The original dataset used a 3-fold validation technique to determine the classification performance on the intra-year setup.
 I decided to use the 2008-2009 setup because the splits for the intra-year experiment were not provided and I believe this is the best way to compare model performance.
 The 2008-2009 setup is also harder with the original models achieving only 0.67 accuracy.

 |             | Random | SVM Baseline | Small CNN | Resnet18 | GoogleNet |
 |-------------|--------|--------------|-----------|----------|-----------|
 | Accuracy    | 0.29   | 0.67         | 0.59      | 0.71     | 0.74      |
 | F1          | -      | -            | 0.35      | 0.59     | 0.68      |
 | Weighted F1 | -      | -            | 0.57      | 0.73     | 0.73      |

+The table above shows the classification results for different models.
+The random and SVM baselines are taken from the original paper.
+As expected, the small CNN performed rather poorly.
+This was more or less expected and its poor performance suggests that the small CNN lacks the complexity to handle this dataset.
+However, it was still rather surprising how poorly it compared to a non-deep learning method.
+This goes to show that meticulously filters in addition to old-school machine learning methods can still perform very well.

+With the pre-trained models, there is a significant increase in performance with GoogleNet, the best performing model, achieving a 7% increase over the SVM baseline.
+These results show that deeper and larger models perform better as well as the viability of transfer learning from generic image recognition tasks to domain-specific tasks such as underwater coral patch classification in this case.

 ![conf_ggnet](docs/assets/confusion_ggnet.png)![conf_svm](docs/assets/confusion_svm.png)